SARVESS/Auth-Module/Readme.md

 1. `/auth/register` - POST request to create and register user in the application

 2. `/auth/login` - POST request to login the user.

+### Notes

+1. Used workspaces to manage the dependency installation and to run both client and server at the same time.

+2. Forgot password feature not implemented but can be added in future.